-Example: An organisation receiving a delivery of material with two claims relating to two certification systems either establishes a credit account for the multiple claim (e.g. RW/PEFC certified/[other system claim]) or decides, which single claim (either PEFC certified or [other system claim]) will be entered into the respective volume credit account.
+Example: An organisation receiving a delivery of material with two claims relating to two certification systems either establishes a credit account for the multiple claim (e.g. Responsible wood/PEFC certified/[other system claim]) or decides, which single claim (either Responsible wood/PEFC certified or [other system claim]) will be entered into the respective volume credit account.